What's New?

 What's new in Version 2.4.0.6? - (released 16 September 2004)

-through to the Web Update Wizard components from yourapplication.
+through to the Software Update Wizard components from your application.
 Everything

 both work.